DataFire/Integrations/integrations/generated/storecove/README.md

 ### InvoiceLine
 * Invoice line `object`
   * accountingCostCode [AccountingCostCode](#accountingcostcode)
+  * allowanceCharge `number`: The discount or surcharge on this item.
+Should be negative for discounts
   * amountExcludingVat **required** `number`: The amount excluding VAT.
-Should equal quantity x itemPrice (if these are both present).
+Should equal quantity x itemPrice + allowanceCharge.
 A difference of 5 cents or 1% between the calculated value and the provided value is allowed.
   * description **required** `string`: The description for this invoice line.
   * groupArticlegroupAccount `string`: The articlegroup account number.
   * groupArticlegroupCode `string`: The articlegroup code.